osmandapp/web/main/docs/technical/osmand-file-formats/osmand-gpx.md

 Link and Text tags are supported in Metadata, Author and Waypoint extensions.

-Visually, Link href may specify URL to be displayed as an image for Track / Waypoint.
+Visually, Link href may specify URL to be displayed as the image for Track / Waypoint.

+#### Examples:

 ```xml
 <metadata>